 The itinerary is adaptable to fit your schedule and class size.

-For more information on pricing and booking, please contact April Liu, Manager of Public Programs and Education: april.liu@chinatownfoundation.org.
+For more information on pricing and booking, please contact Kate Cowell (she/her), Programs and Education Assistant at kate.cowell@chinatownfoundation.org.

 A 30 - 60 minute guided walking tour may be added to your visit, highlighting Chinatown’s unique heritage and cultural sites along Pender Street.
 Additional cost: $8 per student, adult chaperones join for free.

-To book your next visit, please write to April Liu,
+To book your next visit, please write to Kate Cowell (she/her)

 Thank you for observing these guidelines to ensure a wonderful experience for all visitors.
 We look forward to your visit!